FDA Hit Vaping Manufacturers Hard Over Juvenile E Cig Use

 That said, a blanket ban on certain flavours seems like overkill.
 Addressing those who make vaping for children possible is a must, but banning flavours which “may” appeal to someone younger, when they clearly appeal to older generations too seems somewhat futile.
 We doubt that teens will take up vaping purely because sweet flavours are available.
 Sweet tobacco cigarettes were never available and yet teenage smoking has been a problem for years around the world.

 Smoking is incredibly harmful to all ages and absolutely should be avoided at all costs in those under eighteen.
+ASH, Action on Smoking and Health work tirelessly to end the global harm caused by smoking.
 While we certainly do not advocate for the use of e cigarettes in teens at all, it would be curious to see the FDA compare the numbers of teens smoking now that vaping is more popular than previously.
 We feel pretty confident that the numbers of minors smoking will have dropped pretty much in line with the rise in e cigarette use.
 While we do not think “it’s ok, vaping isn’t as bad anyway” we do think that there is a bigger issue at play here.
 Teens should not be smoking OR vaping and if one is replacing the other, we feel more attention needs to be put on looking at the social and cultural issues which cause children to take up either.

 Here in the UK vaping for under 18 year olds is banned and quite rightly so.
 We would like to see more done about seeing teens take up neither vaping or smoking and instead continue to see adult smokers move from smoking to vaping for health benefits and enjoyment.